 This is perhaps the most important point, which is why I left it for last.
 You don’t actually want to predict churn.
 What you want to do is prevent churn in such a way that you come out with more revenue than you would have had if you’d done nothing.

 Let’s say that, when I quit my mobile contract, my provider had a 100% correct indicator to see that I was about to churn.
 They could call me and email me all the discounts they wanted.
 The problem was, I wasn’t interested in discounts!
 I needed a good offer for a business plan rather than a cheap, discounted plan.
-In this scenario, it would be clear that the provided didn’t have a good ‘next best action’ model in place to take appropriate actions to try and save a customer.
+In this scenario, it would be clear that the provider didn’t have a good ‘next best action’ model in place to take appropriate actions to try and save a customer.

 What they should have done instead was offer me other plans that would work better for my needs, and maybe include a small discount for being a current customer.
 That would have provided a lot more incentive for me to stay and it also would have increased the amount of revenue that the company was getting from me each month, rather than losing it entirely.